nivi1501/nivi1501.github.io/index.md

 ## Education
 1. PhD in Electrical Engineering from IIT Delhi, India (undergoing).
 2. Master of Eechnology in VLSI & Embedded System (Gold Medalist, 2019) from National Institute of Technology, Raipur, India.
-3. Bachelor of Engineering in Electronics &  Communication Engineering (Hons) from Jabalpur engineering college, Japalpur, India.
+3. Bachelor of Engineering in Electronics &  Communication Engineering (Hons) from Jabalpur Engineering College, Japalpur, MP, India.

 ## Projects
 **Design of optimized convolution network architecture using Vivado HLS**